-Finding function rules It is interesting to note from the data in Table 1 that more than half of the students found and used the function rules in activities I_P and II_T .
-These both represent simple quadratic functions.
-One could be tempted to conclude that students easily recognise such simple quadratic function rules.
-However, one immediately also notices the marked differences in students' responses for the same functions in the picture and the table contexts.
-In activity I_P the picture is transparent, but students find it much more difficult to recognise the same function rule from the equivalent table in activity I_T .
-In activity III on the other hand, students easily find the rule in the table, but not in the non-transparent picture.
+One immediately, however, also notices the marked differences in students' responses for the same functions in the picture and the table contexts.
+I activity I_P the picture is transparent, but students find it much more difficult to recognise the same function rule from the equivalent table in activity I_T .
+In activity III on the other hand, children easily find the rule in the table, but not in the non-transparent picture.

 It is clear that students found it much more difficult to formulate function rules for linear functions.
-From our interviews it seems that students try to construct simple multiplication (proportional) structures, but when it does not fit the database, they quickly give up and then invent all kinds of error-prone recursion strategies.
+From our interviews it seems that children try to construct simple multiplication (proportional) structures, but when it does not fit the database, they quickly give up and then invent all kinds of error-prone recursion strategies.

+Recursion

-Recursion When students focus on recursion patterns, however, they find the constant difference between consecutive terms in linear functions much easier to handle than the changing (increasing) difference in quadratic functions, leading to many errors.
+When students focus on recursion patterns, however, they find the constant difference between consecutive terms in linear functions much easier to handle than the changing (increasing) difference in quadratic functions, leading to many errors.
 We describe these strategies and errors in the following sections.